-First things first, if you’re new to the Sony RX-100 series, or to Sony cameras in general, the best accessory to get might be to read the online manual.
+First things first, if you’re new to the Sony RX-100 series, the best accessory to get might be the online manual.

 These accessories will help you get the most out of your camera.